railcore/railcore.github.io/faq.md

 Short A: yes, it's open, download files and go crazy!

 Long A: Probably not.
-To maintain the same performance and precision as you scale up becomes progressively more expensive **per cc of build volume**.
+To maintain the same performance and precision as you scale up becomes progressively more expensive **per cc of build volume** (if you maintain the same speed and precision).
 FEA in F360 suggests to me that building a 500^3 printer will be a significant engineering challenge, and much more expensive.
 CoreXY has long belts already - scaling up means either much wider belts - with the much higher tensions that entails - or abandoning the corexy mechanism.

 You can do it with the same parts, but you'll sacrifice speed and precision and fundamental robustness.
 Also, remember, all other things constant, build time goes up as the cube of the linear expansion :D